Porter-smith/Undecidable/README.md

    ```

-## A thing to note for now
+## Important Note

-I won't be open sourcing the web scraping api, for getting movie providers as it's kind of gray area (also my code will get roasted as I am new to python xD .
-This will be for only the website for Undecidable.
+Just a heads-up for everyone following the "Undecidable" project: the web scraping API I made won't be in this repository since it's kind of the ace up my sleeve!
+I deeply appreciate your understanding and ongoing support!
+If you have questions about it though i'll probably make an explainiation of how it works if there is interested for it.

 ## License Summary